alexpls/alexplescan.com/_posts/2022-08-02-metabase-on-fly.md

 description: "Guide on how to deploy Metabase to Fly.io in minutes"
 ---

+> **July 2023**: Updated post to include instructions compatible with Fly Machines V2, and to include scale to zero configuration.

 If you're reading this you probably already know what [Metabase][mb] and [Fly.io][fly] are.
 This is guide on how to get the two working together in minutes.